wookfai3/vendor_portal/company-profile/hse.md

-### 7. Health, Safety, Environment (HSE)
+### 1. Health, Safety, Environment (HSE)

-33. Go to section '[7] Health, Safety, Environment (HSE)' and answer the questions with details.
+1. Answer the questions with details.
     * **Note:** This section is not mandatory and only needs to be filled if you have the information.

 ![company-profile-29.png](images/company-profile-29.png)

-34. In the 'Environmental Related Questions' area, choose "Yes" or "No" based on your operations and describe the operation type.
+2. In the 'Environmental Related Questions' area, choose "Yes" or "No" based on your operations and describe the operation type.
     * **Note:** This section is not mandatory and only needs to be filled if you have the information.

 ![company-profile-30.png](images/company-profile-30.png)